Mount Calvary Church

 Mount Calvary Church is a Catholic parish located in the Seton Hill neighborhood of Baltimore, Maryland.
-The church was founded in 1842 as a mission congregation within the Episcopal Church and is now a community within the Personal Ordinariate of the Chair of Saint Peter of the Catholic Church.
+The church was founded in 1842 as a mission congregation within the Episcopal Church and is now a community within the Personal Ordinariate of the Chair of Saint Peter of the Roman Catholic Church.

 Architecture

 The building was designed by the architect Robert Cary Long Jr. in 1844 and the cornerstone was laid on Tuesday September 10 of that year, at which time Bishop William Rollinson Whittingham wrote: "I cannot doubt that its beautiful edifice, when finished in the autumn, will be fully occupied by as regular and devout worshipers as now fill the little upper room, where prayer is wont to be daily made through so large a portion of the year."
 The church was consecrated by Bishop Whittingham on Thursday February 19, 1846.
 In 1885, Long's nephew T. Buckler Ghequier added the chancel.
 The twelve-foot-high main altar of white Vermont marble was designed by American artist John LaFarge.
 The altar area is set out with encaustic tile from Mintons, and the glass in the Gothic windows contains a depiction of the Good Shepherd produced by Tiffany & Co.
 The rood was carved by the Swedish sculptor Thorsten Sigstedt, who also designed the church's Marian shrine, and was dedicated on December 15, 1940, and the altar of Christ the King was designed by E. Donald Robb, who worked for the architecture company of Ralph Adams Cram.
 A reliquary in the main church houses a bone fragment of Saint Edward the Confessor.
 The bell, which dates to the nineteenth century, was cast by the McShane Bell Foundry.
-The spire of the church collapsed in March of 1914, during a blizzard.
+The spire of the church collapsed in March 1914, during a blizzard.

 The church features an Andover-Flentrop organ of C. B. Fisk Inc., an innovative organ of 1961 that is included in the listing of historic organs of the Organ Historical Society.

+The historic Fisk pipe organ was played in recital during the Organ Historical Society Convention in July 2024.

 A former organist at Mount Calvary was the composer Caryl Florio (born William James Robjohn).

 Bishop Whittingham wrote that “there are larger, more costly, and more splendid churches in Baltimore, but there is none in my judgement so well adapted to make the worshipper feel he must ‘keep his foot’ for he is in the house of God.”